fdiblen/cpp2wasm/README.md

 }
 ```

-Now that we got data, we are ready to plot.
-We use the
- [Vega-Lite specification](https://vega.github.io/vega-lite/docs/spec.html) to declare the plot.
-The specification for a scatter plot of the `epsilon` against the `duration` looks like.
+The specification for a scatter plot of the `niter` against the `duration` looks like.

 ```{.js #vega-lite-spec}
 // this JavaScript snippet is later referred to as <<vega-lite-spec>>